Polar Capital (LON:POLR) Given “Buy” Rating at Peel Hunt

-Peel Hunt reaffirmed their buy rating on shares of Polar Capital (LON:POLR) in a report issued on Friday, ThisIsMoney.Co.Uk reports.
+Peel Hunt restated their buy rating on shares of Polar Capital (LON:POLR) in a research report report published on Thursday morning, ThisIsMoney.Co.Uk reports.

-Several other research firms have also issued reports on POLR.
-Shore Capital lowered their price objective on Polar Capital from GBX 700 ($9.21) to GBX 655 ($8.62) and set a buy rating for the company in a research note on Thursday, January 9th.
-Peel Hunt reiterated a buy rating and issued a GBX 710 ($9.34) target price on shares of Polar Capital in a report on Wednesday, January 8th.
+A number of other research analysts have also weighed in on POLR.
+Shore Capital decreased their target price on shares of Polar Capital from GBX 700 ($9.21) to GBX 655 ($8.62) and set a buy rating on the stock in a research note on Thursday, January 9th.
+Peel Hunt reissued a buy rating and issued a GBX 710 ($9.34) target price on shares of Polar Capital in a research note on Wednesday, January 8th.

 Polar Capital Holdings plc is a publicly owned investment manager.
 The firm provides its services to professional and institutional investors.
 It launches and manages equity and balanced mutual funds.
 The firm also launches and manages hedge funds for its clients.
 Polar Capital Holdings plc was founded in December 2000 and is based in London, United Kingdom with an additional office in Tokyo, Japan.